microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/externalconnectors-externalconnection-patch-schema.md

 # Create or update schema
 Namespace: microsoft.graph.externalConnectors

-Create a new or update an existing [schema](../resources/externalconnectors-schema.md) object.
+Create a new or update an existing [schema](../resources/externalconnectors-schema.md) for a Microsoft Search [connection](../resources/externalconnectors-externalconnection.md).

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]